student studying outside with laptop

 We're Here to Help

-Login now for a virtual walk-in with Husker Hub and we can tell you how your scholarships and aid will apply.
+Login now for a virtual drop-in with Husker Hub and we can tell you how your scholarships and aid will apply.

 Need-Based Grants